ZupIT/ritchie-docs/content/en/Formulas/Workspaces.md

 On this section, you saw how to use workspaces on Ritchie.
 To keep reading:

-👉 Go to [**how to group formulas**](/docs-ritchie/formulas/group-formulas/) section to find out how to run a formula inside another formula.

 👉 Check out all the available formulas on Ritchie in the [**list of commands and flags**](/docs-ritchie/reference/list-of-commands-and-flags/)